softwaredevelop/mql5/Indicators/MyIndicators/Session_Analysis_Pro.md

 ## 3. MQL5 Implementation Details

-Our implementation follows a modern, robust, and high-performance hybrid architecture to provide a smooth, freeze-free user experience.
+Our MQL5 implementation follows a modern, robust, and high-performance **hybrid architecture** to provide a smooth, freeze-free user experience.

 * **Hybrid Drawing Architecture:** The indicator uses two distinct systems, each optimized for its specific task:
-  * **VWAP via Indicator Buffers:** All VWAP calculations are handled by a dedicated `CVWAPCalculator` engine.
+  * **VWAP via Indicator Buffers:** All VWAP calculations are handled by a dedicated `CVWAPCalculator` engine, which is a modified version of our standalone `VWAP_Pro` indicator.
 This engine writes its results directly into MQL5's fastest drawing mechanism: **indicator buffers** (`DRAW_LINE`).
-We use the **"double buffer" technique** (alternating between two buffers for consecutive sessions) to create clean visual gaps, ensuring maximum performance and eliminating any possibility of chart freezes.
+We use the **"double buffer" technique** to create clean visual gaps between sessions, ensuring maximum performance and eliminating any possibility of chart freezes.
   * **Boxes & Stats via Graphical Objects:** The Session Box, Mean, and Linear Regression lines are drawn using standard graphical objects (`OBJ_RECTANGLE`, `OBJ_TREND`).
-This is handled by a separate `CSessionAnalyzer` class, providing flexibility for these non-continuous visual elements.
+This is handled by a separate, leaner `CSessionAnalyzer` class, providing flexibility for these non-continuous visual elements.

-* **Modular, Reusable Engines:** The logic is split between two powerful, reusable include files (`VWAP_Calculator.mqh` and `Session_Analysis_Calculator.mqh`), separating the mathematical complexity from the main indicator file.
+* **Modular, Reusable Engines:** The logic is split between two powerful, reusable include files (`VWAP_Calculator.mqh` and `Session_Analysis_Calculator.mqh`), cleanly separating the responsibilities of buffer-based and object-based drawing.

-* **Robust Multi-Instance Support:** Each instance of the indicator on a chart generates a unique, stable ID.
+* **Robust Multi-Instance Support:** Each instance of the indicator on a chart generates a unique, stable ID for its graphical objects.
 This is achieved by programmatically finding the indicator's own sub-window index using `ChartWindowFind()`.
-This index is then used as a prefix for all graphical object names, ensuring that multiple copies of the indicator can run on the same chart without any conflicts.
+This index is then used as a prefix for all object names, ensuring that multiple copies of the indicator can run on the same chart without any conflicts.

-* **Heikin Ashi Integration:** Both the VWAP and the object-drawing engines use class inheritance (`CVWAPCalculator_HA`, `CSessionAnalyzer_HA`) to seamlessly perform all calculations on smoothed Heikin Ashi data.

 * **Efficient "On New Bar" Updates:** All calculations and redraws are executed only **once per bar**, preventing unnecessary CPU load on every tick.

+* **Robust Cleanup:** The indicator performs a comprehensive cleanup of all its graphical objects and indicator buffers upon re-initialization (e.g., on a timeframe change), preventing "ghost" objects or line fragments from remaining on the chart.

 ## 4. Parameters